thomas36058/responsive-website/README.md

    npx tailwindcss -i ./src/style.css -o ./dist/style.css --watch
 2. Begin editing files in the src/ directory to customize the project according to your needs.

+## Tailwind CSS + Browsersync:
+If you want to add automatic browser refresh with Tailwind CSS and Browsersync

+1. Install Browsersync globally if it's not already installed:
+    ```bash
+    npm install -g browser-sync
+2. Start the Browsersync server:
+    ```bash
+   browser-sync start --server --files "**/*.html, **/*.css"
+3. When you save an HTML or CSS file, Browsersync will detect the changes and automatically refresh the browser to reflect the changes.

 ## Customization

 You can customize Tailwind CSS styles by editing the tailwind.config.js file.
 Refer to the official Tailwind CSS documentation for more information on customizing styles: [Tailwind CSS Documentation](https://tailwindcss.com/docs/installation).